 The biggest cons are the borrower’s loss of the property and any income or investments associated with it.
 Most homeowners struggle with surrendering the home they put so much effort into purchasing and maintaining.

-“Making and accepting that hard decision is the first hurdle,” Boies says.
+“Making and accepting that hard decision is the first hurdle,” says Boies.
 “Once the decision is made, many homebuyers finally get the peace of mind they’ve been looking for.
 The deed in lieu represents a less damaging method of relinquishing your home.”

-Another disadvantage is that the homeowner will not be in control of the sale of their home, and how much the mortgage company recoups once sold.
-They also may pursue a deed in lieu of foreclosure without realizing that other options could be available.
-Homeowners usually can miss several payments before foreclosure proceedings start, so they have time to look into alternatives.
+Another disadvantage is you will not be in control of your home sale and how much the mortgage company recoups once sold.
+You might also pursue a deed in lieu of foreclosure without realizing that other options could be available.
+Homeowners usually can miss several payments before foreclosure proceedings start, so you have time to look into alternatives.

 Deed in lieu and your taxes

-The Mortgage Forgiveness Debt Relief Act, which has been extended through December 2025, relieves homeowners from having to pay taxes on the part of the debt that is forgiven with a deed in lieu of foreclosure.
-It is unknown if the law will be extended or potentially incorporated into other measures being considered to protect homeowners, Boies says.
+The Mortgage Forgiveness Debt Relief Act, which has been extended through December 2025 with the Further Consolidated Appropriations Act of 2021, relieves homeowners from having to pay taxes on the part of the debt that is forgiven with a deed in lieu of foreclosure.

-“You’ll want to speak with your tax professional regarding any tax liabilities you might incur based on your unique financial position,” she suggests.
+“You’ll want to speak with your tax professional regarding any tax liabilities you might incur based on your unique financial position,” says Boies.

-“Don’t be afraid to speak with them if they call, and open the mail from them — avoiding the problem won’t resolve it,” Boies says.
+“Don’t be afraid to speak with them if they call, and open the mail from them — avoiding the problem won’t resolve it,” says Boies.

-If you’ve already missed one or more payments, it is a good idea to be honest about your financial situation and see if your lender is willing to work with you to avoid foreclosure.
+If you’ve already missed one or more payments, reach out to your lender and be honest about your financial situation.
+See what options for loss mitigation they can offer you to avoid foreclosure.

-A short sale is another option for a homeowner facing a challenging financial situation and struggling to make their mortgage payments.
-Like a deed in lieu of foreclosure, in a short sale, the homeowner and their lender come to an agreement, but in this case, the agreement is for the home to be sold for less than the balance due on the mortgage.
+A short sale is another alternative you can ask for if you can’t make your mortgage payments.
+Like a deed in lieu of foreclosure, in a short sale, the homeowner and their lender come to an agreement.
+In this case, though, the agreement is for the home to be sold for less than the balance due on the mortgage.

-“Once a sale is made, the lender forgives the remaining balance of the loan,” Parker says.
+“Once a sale is made, the lender forgives the remaining balance of the loan,” says Parker.
 “A deed in lieu of foreclosure is different because it transfers the property to the lender instead of selling it to a new buyer.”

-Lenders could require that the house be placed for sale and to attempt a short sale before agreeing to a deed in lieu.
-Either way, “if you agree to a short sale or a deed in lieu, you want to make sure that you will not be held responsible for the unpaid balance of your mortgage,” Boies says.
+Lenders could require an attempt at a short sale before agreeing to a deed in lieu.
+Either way, “if you agree to a short sale or a deed in lieu, you want to make sure that you will not be held responsible for the unpaid balance of your mortgage,” says Boies.